Ucheodiaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0-hello world will prints
 1-confused smiley will be displayed
+2-hellofile will display the content